Tryliom/PhysicsEngine/documentation/blogpost.md

 - I optimized the quadtree, so a collider can only be inserted once in the quadtree.
 - I still get all colliders using recursive calls and insert with the same vector.
 - I still use an unordered_set to store the colliders in the quadtree.
-- It use now a FreeList allocator to allocate the colliders inside the quadtree, it created a small memory leak.
+- It uses now a FreeList allocator to allocate the colliders inside the quadtree, it created a small memory leak.
 - I implemented the memory tracking.
 - I fixed the double rendering bug.